top of page

 Bush and coastal walking

 Flinders Island is a paradise for bush and coastal walking with walks ranging from easy to challenging.
+Pick up a tear off map from Parks and Wildlife or Bowman's General Store.

 History